At a glance

 - Drugs and medications: Antihistamines, diuretics, painkillers, and antibiotics can cause constipation in the cat.

-- Painful defecation: Causes include impacted anal glands or perianal bite abscess.
+- Painful defecation: Causes include impacted anal glands, perianal bite abscess, growths, colitis, strictures, fractures and arthritis.

 - Neurological: Including damage to the nerves in the colon and anus, Manx syndrome, spinal cord injury, paralysis.